Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Introduction

-Among the universal concepts in heliophysics one pair stands out in particular, namely that of {\em magnetic lines of force} --~or commonly {\em magnetic field lines}~-- and of their {\em reconnection}. \activity{Throughout this volume we use 'field line' only for lines of force of the magnetic field.
+Among the universal concepts in heliophysics one pair stands out in particular, namely that of {\em magnetic lines of force} --~or commonly {\em magnetic field lines}~-- and of their {\em reconnection}. \activity{{\em Background:} Throughout this volume we use 'field line' only for lines of force of the magnetic field.
 The concept can be applied to any field, however, including a flow field (such as in Fig.~\ref{fig:ingred}(C), then often referred to as streamlines) and the gravitational field.
 Field lines of ${\bf B}$ and ${\bf g}$ are fundamentally different in one key respect: a magnetic field line never ends (because there are no magnetic monopoles) while gravitational field lines start from a point of mass.
-What are starting points and/or endpoints (if any) of a system of electrical current (see Activity~\ref{act:sourcessinks} for the answer)?
-And of electrical fields?
 As to magnetic field lines, note that there are drawings in this book, as in many other resources, where field lines are shown to start from one polarity and end on another.
-As magnetic field has no monopoles, such drawings should not be misread to mean that field lines end, but only that their rendering in the diagram is incomplete, {\em i.e.,} merely terminated for simplicity, for lack of information, or to restrict the discussion to a particular region of interest.} Field lines are abstractions; they are 1-dimensional virtual devices that are used to outline the geometry of magnetic structures in the local cosmos, in a way in which the tangent of the field line anywhere along it has the same direction as the field there while the local field line density is equivalent to the magnetic field strength.
+As magnetic field has no monopoles, such drawings should not be misread to mean that field lines end, but only that their rendering in the diagram is incomplete, {\em i.e.,} merely terminated for simplicity, for lack of information, or to restrict the discussion to a particular region of interest. \mylabel{act:fieldlinenote}} \indexit{field line}Field lines are abstractions; they are 1-dimensional virtual devices that are used to outline the geometry of magnetic structures in the local cosmos, in a way in which the tangent of the field line anywhere along it has the same direction as the field there while the local field line density is equivalent to the magnetic field strength.